 MAHIA LOVE X TRISH

 Checkers came to us from Lazy Ox Farm and is super chill, despite looking so intimidating with his tusks and everything.
-He produced some very nice little wattled boars with June this past spring.
 His favorite past-time is hanging out with the humans.
+(Unless, of course, it is eating...).

 RONA x BORIS

-June is now our biggest, but shyest girl.
+June is our biggest, but shyest girl.
 She is a brown and white, (although she looks black and white) with double wattles.
-She and Checkers gave us some great looking little boars this spring -which make great breeding partners to the Cream Puff x Chubbs spring gilts!
+She throws mostly brown and white babies, like herself.
+Usually the piglets are wattled.

 JENNY x RU